Through what channels can you attract European tourists?

 Online tourism drives direct sales

 Europeans are becoming increasingly experienced travellers.
 Online tourism has made it easier for them to contact and book with local tourism companies directly.
-Younger travellers (between the ages of 18 and 45) are particularly likely to book directly with local providers.
-They may also use travel guides such as Lonely Planet to make travel arrangements on the spot.
+Younger travellers (between the ages of 18 and 45 years) are particularly likely to book directly with local providers.
+They may also use travel guides like Lonely Planet to make travel arrangements on the spot.

-Most direct bookings are for well-known destinations in developing countries such as Thailand or South Africa.
+Most direct bookings are for well-known developing country destinations like Thailand or South Africa.
 To attract online customers, a professional online presence is key.
 It increases awareness, builds your professional image and enhances your chances of direct sales.

-Peer-to-peer travel platforms are a relatively new and rapidly growing channel for direct online sales between peers.
+Peer-to-peer travel platforms are a rapidly growing channel for direct online sales between peers.
 This market is expanding from accommodation and dining experiences into tours and activities.
 To benefit from this trend, you need to collaborate with local peer-to-peer providers.

 - Focus on direct sales by targeting European countries with a high share of online travel sales and experienced travellers.
-Northern and western European areas such as Scandinavia, the United Kingdom, Germany and the Netherlands offer you the best opportunities.
+Northern and Western European countries like Scandinavia, the United Kingdom, Germany and the Netherlands offer you the best opportunities.

 - Invest in a professional online presence with a good website, online payment options and active social media channels.